Nervosys/Botnix/botnix/doc/manual/contributing-to-this-manual.chapter.md

 $ man --local-file result/share/man/man5/configuration.nix.5
 ```

-If you're on a different architecture that's supported by Botnix (check file `nixos/release.nix` on Nixpkgs' repository) then replace `x86_64-linux` with the architecture. `nix-build` will complain otherwise, but should also tell you which architecture you have + the supported ones.
+If you're on a different architecture that's supported by Botnix (check file `nixos/release.nix` on Botpkgs' repository) then replace `x86_64-linux` with the architecture. `nix-build` will complain otherwise, but should also tell you which architecture you have + the supported ones.

 ## Contributing to `nixos-*` tools' manpages {#sec-contributing-nixos-tools}

-The manual pages for the tools available in the installation image can be found in Nixpkgs by running (e.g for `nixos-rebuild`):
+The manual pages for the tools available in the installation image can be found in Botpkgs by running (e.g for `nixos-rebuild`):

 ```ShellSession
 $ git ls | grep nixos-rebuild.8